Bonelab/bonelab-website/gallery/index.md

 {% capture col2 %}
 Using machine learning, we can extract the skeleton from CT scans.
 In this animation each frame represents a different person.
-There were 1000 people automatically segmented included in this animation.
+This animation includes automatically segmented skeletons from 1,000 people.
 {% endcapture %}

 {%